WUSTL-Biol4220/home/labs/lab_11.md

 );
 ```

-which can be visualized as
+can be also visualized as

 ```
 $ nw_display richer_newick.tre